A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 The Holding

 The wound is not closed but it is wounded.
 The cult is broken in Knox County but other counties will see other doors open.
+The players must stay in Louisville to maintain the wards on the Capitol.

 SEAL FAILED